gowsrini2004/Interview/llm-challenge/SUBMISSION_README.md

   - Automatic reminder emails are sent **24 hours before** and **12 hours before** the appointment.
 - Both **user and counselor** receive reminders.

----

-## ⚙️ Setup & Deployment Guide (Windows)

-Follow these steps to set up the application on a Windows machine.

----

-### 1. Python Environment Setup

 ```bash
 cd Interview\llm-challenge